Hanging Out With New People Who All Know Each Other

 In many social circles some people like and hang out with each other more than others.
 Two members may not have a particularly strong bond, but still spend time together because of their other mutual friends.
 If you meet a group of five people through your friend, eventually become good buddies with two of them, only casually know two more, and have the last one not care about you one way or another, you're still fine as long as you can all get along together.
-You may not click all that much with the last person, but on the whole the group works.
+You may not connect with the last person, but on the whole the group works.

 Give everyone a chance even if your first impression of them isn't perfect

-When you first meet a new group of people you're not going to like everyone instantly.
-One person might come off as a bit aloof, another may seem too boring, another you don't have much in common with, and so on.
-Ignore those first impressions and make an effort to be friendly with them all anyway.
+When you meet a new group you may not like everyone instantly.
+One member might come off as a tad aloof, another may seem boring, another you don't have much in common with, and so on.
+Strategically ignore those first impressions and make an effort to be friendly with them all anyway.
 You may never end up totally hitting it off, but they could also be more likable than you originally thought once you get to know them.
 You can't write off everyone based on a smattering of initial negative information.
 I know you hope people give you that benefit of the doubt.
-Less sociable people sometimes are too quick to write others off, so be careful about doing so yourself if that's something you struggle with.
+Some people are too quick to dismiss everyone, so be careful if you know you have that tendency.

 Groups are often quite obvious about what you need to do to be accepted